CAFECA-IO/KnowledgeManagement/TideBit-DeFi/creating_cash_flow_statement_for_cryptocurrency.md

 Disposal of cryptocurrencies: $6930

-Insurance Fund for Perpetual Contracts: $8.08
+Insurance fund for perpetual contracts: $8.08

-Cash received from customers: $1009.92
+Cash received from customers for liquidation in perpetual contract: $1009.92

+Cash paid to customers for funding rates in perpetual contract: ($8)

-Cash paid to customers: ($1352)
+Cash paid to customers for perpetual contract profits: ($1344)

 NET CASH FLOW FROM OPERATING ACTIVITIES: ($404)